BitcoinAus/KYC/README.md

 4. A call to RapidID's REST API is posted
 5. If verified, the data is hashed and submitted to the Ethereum blockchain

+## Contracts
+There are two smart contracts.
+1. The repository ERC70 contract which stores data in Key Value pairs.
+2. The KYC proxy that implements business logic functions, such as "points value"

 ## Claim types
 Based on the 100 Point ID check Australia.